lganel/SVScore/README.md

     -i        Input VCF file.
 May be bgzip compressed (ending in .vcf.gz).
-Use "-i stdin" if using standard input -d        Debug mode, keeps intermediate and supporting files, displays progress -v        Verbose mode - show all calculated scores (left/right/span/ltrunc/rtrunc, as appropriate) -o        Comma-separated list of operations to perform on CADD score intervals (must be some combination of sum, max, mean, meanweighted, top\\d, or top\\dweighted - defaults to top10weighted)
+Use "-i stdin" if using standard input -d        Debug mode, keeps intermediate and supporting files, displays progress -v        Verbose mode - show all calculated scores (left/right/span/ltrunc/rtrunc, as appropriate) -o        Comma-separated list of operations to perform on CADD score intervals (must be some combination of sum, max, mean, meanweighted, top\\d, and top\\dweighted - defaults to top10weighted)
     -g        Points to gene BED file (refGene.genes.b37.bed) -e        Points to exon BED file (refGene.exons.b37.bed) -m        Column number for gene name in gene BED file (4)